myTerminal/theme-looper/README.md

     (theme-looper-reset-themes-selection)

+In order to reload the currently activated color-theme, you can use

+    (theme-looper-reload-current-theme)

 You can set hook functions to be run after every theme switch

     (add-hook 'theme-looper-post-switch-hook 'my-func)

 ## Acknowledgments

-Thanks to the below people for their valuable feedback, suggestions, help, and enhancements (in chronological order of contributions):
+Thanks to the below people for their valuable feedback, suggestions, help, and enhancements (in chronological order of their contributions):

 - [syohex](https://github.com/syohex)
 - [protonpopsicle](https://github.com/protonpopsicle)